 The TRRP Tier 1 protective concentration levels (PCLs) are the default cleanup standards in the Texas Risk Reduction Program.

-Use this spreadsheet to assist in the calculation of TPH PCLs.
-The spreadsheet was updated in August 2011.
+Use these spreadsheets to assist in the calculation of TPH PCLs.
+The spreadsheet was updated in December 2016.

 Tier 2 PCL Equations

 A person has the option of using Tier 2 PCLs.
 These PCLs are calculated using site-specific inputs in the Tier 2 equations.

 Download these files if you still need previous versions of the Tier 1 PCL tables (see the help file on self-extracting zipped files).